Q: What is Amazon X-Ray?

 The X-Ray agent collects data from log files and sends them to the X-Ray service for aggregation, analysis, and storage.
 The agent makes it easier for you to send data to the X-Ray service, instead of using the APIs directly, and is available for Amazon Linux AMI, Red Hat Enterprise Linux (RHEL), and Windows Server 2012 R2 or later operating systems.

-Using AWS X-Ray
+Using Amazon Web Services X-Ray

 Q: How do I get started with X-Ray?